Mental Health and Wellness

 Emotional wellness is the effective coping with emotions, even when they’re difficult, and managing life stressors appropriately and efficiently.
 It also means having a healthy self-esteem and self-worth, despite your external circumstances.
 To improve your emotional health, it’s vital to identify and honor your feelings, express yourself when you are struggling, and learn to engage in positive, self-care activities on a routine basis.

 Financial wellness refers to satisfaction and acceptance of your current economic situation.
-Unfortunately, money issues remain one of the leading causes of divorce.
 Consider how you can improve your financial situation by maintaining a budget, building an emergency fund, avoiding or reducing personal debt, and cutting back on extraneous purchases.

 When you were a child you learned new things every day, both in school and in your natural environment.
-As it turns out, even in our adult states we’re naturally pretty curious.
-That’s why it’s important to regularly cultivate our hunger for knowledge by engaging in ourselves in intellectual stimulation.
+It’s important to regularly cultivate our hunger for knowledge by engaging in ourselves in intellectual stimulation.
 This can include anything from learning a skill (like taking up a language or instrument) to signing up for workshops or seminars at work.

 Most of us have to work to financially support ourselves.
-With that said, research shows that job satisfaction is positively associated with increased mental well-being and happiness.
 It’s important to find a role that integrates your talents and keeps you stimulated and challenged.
 Occupational wellness also refers to striking a balance between work and life and managing stress while on the job.

 The physical dimension refers to taking care of your physical body.
 This means eating a nutritious, well-rounded diet, exercising regularly, adhering to an appropriate sleep schedule, and taking care of medical issues or ailments.
 By honoring your physical health, you are honoring your body and self-worth, which can boost your self-esteem and improve your overall life satisfaction.

 If love is truly what makes the world go round, it’s no wonder that your relationships and support system are crucial to your well-being.
-In fact, research shows that friendships are associated increased mental well-being, increased physical health, and even increased mortality.
 The social dimension entails having a stable support system and feeling a sense of belongingness and connection with others.
 You can achieve this by reaching out to new people, practicing healthy communication skills, setting appropriate boundaries, and staying connected with the people you love.

 Your spiritual wellness is the connection with spirituality, religion, or your overall meaning and purpose of life.
 This can be achieved by attending formal religious services, meditating, or even spending more time in nature.
 A spiritual connection can help you feel more grounded and grateful for your unique life experiences.

-Our mental health is crucial to our overall wellness and life satisfaction.
-If we neglect taking care of our emotions, thoughts or internal states, we risk a variety of consequences like:
+If we neglect taking care of our emotions, thoughts or internal states, we may risk a variety of consequences like:

 - Physical health issues